beancount/ledger2beancount/docs/manual.md

     bean-check simple.beancount

+You should also inspect the generated beancount file to see if it looks correct to you.
+Please note that ledger2beancount puts notes at the beginning of the generated beancount file if it encounters problems with the conversion.

 If you believe that ledger2beancount could have produced a better conversion or if you get an error message from ledger2beancount, please [file a bug](https://github.com/zacchiro/ledger2beancount/issues) along